 Best Places to Hike in North America

-If North America's snowcapped peaks, jagged cliffs, towering volcanoes and verdant forests are calling your name, then there's no better time than the present to grab your boots and hit the trails.
+If North America's snowcapped peaks, jagged cliffs, towering volcanoes and old-growth forests are calling your name, then there's no time like the present to grab your boots and hit the trails.
 Editors at U.S. News considered expert opinions, as well as traveler votes, to determine the best hiking destinations across the continent.
 Use this list to plan your next outdoor excursion, and cast your vote below to help decide next year's list.

 - View 23 PhotosBelongs on List?#1 in Best Places to Hike in North AmericaRead More